stennety/mywebsite/about.md

 Originally trained in the field of Architecture, I've dabbled in e-commerce and now VR.

-Currently working as a QA Tester at a leading VR/AR training solution providers.
+Currently working as a QA Tester at a leading VR/AR training solution provider.

 ### Contact me